 Borchardt-Glysson Water Treatment Innovation Prize Guidelines

-Nominations for the 2026 Borchardt-Glysson Water Treatment Innovation Prize are due on January 23, 2026.
+Nominations for the 2026 Borchardt-Glysson Water Treatment Innovation Prize are closed.

 Detailed nomination guidelines and an application form are available here.